Article · Government · 8 min read

 While the United States slashed foreign aid by 57 percent and the rich-country average fell by nearly a quarter, Canada trimmed just over 2 percent.
 Yet a look at where the money went shows more than half of it now goes to Ukraine or is spent inside Canada on refugees, leaving the smallest share for the developing world in years.

 2025 was the year foreign aid fell off a cliff.
-Official development assistance (ODA), the money rich governments spend to reduce poverty in poorer countries, dropped 23 percent in real terms across the 30-plus member governments of the Development Assistance Committee (DAC) at the Organisation for Economic Co-operation and Development (OECD).
-It was the largest single-year fall on record.
+Official development assistance (ODA), the money rich governments spend to reduce poverty in poorer countries, dropped 23 percent in real terms across the 33 members of the Development Assistance Committee (DAC) at the Organisation for Economic Co-operation and Development (OECD).
+It was the steepest single-year fall in more than three decades.
 Three-quarters of the drop came from one country: the United States cut its aid budget by 57 percent.

 Against that backdrop, Canada looks steady.
 Its ODA slipped just 2.3 percent in real terms, one of the smallest cuts of any major donor.
 Most peers went much further.
 Germany cut 17 percent, and France and the United Kingdom cut around 11 percent each.